JayMarzan36/JayMarzan36/README.md

 # Hello there, I'm Jay! 😁

-I'm a freshman in college studying Computer Science at Utah State University.
+I'm a sophomore in college studying Computer Science at Utah State University.
 I'm on the fence about what I want to do in computer science, but I have a couple of ideas on what I want to do.
 Maybe cause I'm interested in almost everything, such as data, machine learning / AI, and software development.
 But I'm always passionate about programming and looking to learn something new every day.

 #### Looking to contact me?
 * jaymarzan36@gmail.com